-- Construction and the Built Environment BTEC Advanced Diploma Level 3
+- Constructing the Built Environment Advanced Technical Certificate Level 3 (HNC Bridge Course)

-- Construction and the Built Environment BTEC Diploma Level 1
+- Constructing the Built Environment Advanced Technical Diploma Level 3 (Year 1)

-- Construction and the Built Environment BTEC First Diploma Level 2
+- Constructing the Built Environment Advanced Technical Extended Diploma Level 3 (Year 2)

-- Electrical Installation Diploma in Electrotechnical Studies (Electrician's course) Level 1
+- Electrical Installation (Electrician's course) Diploma Level 1

-- Electrical Installation Diploma in Electrotechnical Studies (Electrician's course) Level 2
+- Electrical Installation (Electrician's course) Diploma Level 2

 - Electrical Installations (Buildings and Structures) Diploma Level 3

-- Plastering Occupations Diplomas Level 1, Level 2 and Level 3
+- Plastering Diplomas Level 1, Level 2 and Level 3

 - Plumbing Diploma Level 1